How to Change Car Oil: Step-by-Step DIY Guide

 Replace the oil fill cap and start the engine.
 Let it idle for about 30 seconds while watching the oil pressure light or gauge.
 Check under the vehicle for leaks around the drain plug and filter.
 Shut the engine off and wait 2 to 3 minutes for the oil to settle back into the pan.
 Pull the dipstick, wipe it clean, reinsert it fully, and pull it again to read the level.
 Add oil as needed to bring it to the full mark.

 Lower the vehicle from the jack stands.
 Wipe any spilled oil from the engine and undercarriage.
 Transfer the used oil from the drain pan into a sealed container for recycling.
 Record the date, mileage, oil type, and filter used so you know when the next change is due.
+Once you are comfortable with oil changes, consider changing your brake pads as your next DIY project.

 Oil Filter Selection